Feli25/myHammer/README.md

 $ git clone https://github.com/Feli25/myHammer.git

 $ cd myHammer
-$ npm i
+$ npm install
 $ npm start

 ```

 **What I've used**

 To solve the Coding Challenge I used the Angular CLI and Bootstrap.
+I used surge to publish the project.